top of page

 Church Fields Boston Spa

 Working for Taylor Wimpey we took this site through planning, appeal and ultimately helped deliver an award winning development.
 Key to delivery was the innovative approach to its landscape provision.
 We knew this site had potential to become an important site for wildlife due to its underlying geology.
 We pushed hard for this to be made into the scarce habitat of magnesium limestone grassland.
 Careful analysis of soil horizons and mineral content allowed us to design an appropriate soil stripping scheme, exposing just the right conditions for the species associated with this important habitat to thrive.
-We have since been managing the site through our sister company Ecological Estates and its become a much loved landscape teeming with wildlife.
-This is possibly the best example we can think of where development has lead to a significant increase in biodiversity.
+This site has become a much loved landscape teeming with wildlife and possibly the best example we can think of where development has lead to a really significant increase in biodiversity.

 Ireland Bridge, Bingley